UnicoLab/keras-model-registry/docs/getting-started/concepts.md

 # 🧠 Core Concepts

-Understand the fundamental concepts behind KMR and how to effectively use its layers for modeling.
+Understand the fundamental concepts behind KerasFactory and how to effectively use its layers for modeling.

-## 🎯 What is KMR?
+## 🎯 What is KerasFactory?

-KMR (Keras Model Registry) is a comprehensive collection of specialized layers designed exclusively for tabular data (but not only !!!).
-Unlike traditional neural network layers that were designed for images or sequences, KMR layers understand the unique characteristics of tabular data.
+KerasFactory (KerasFactory) is a comprehensive collection of specialized layers designed exclusively for tabular data (but not only !!!).
+Unlike traditional neural network layers that were designed for images or sequences, KerasFactory layers understand the unique characteristics of tabular data.

 ### Key Principles